BeatTogether/BeatTogether.Quest/README.md

 After downloading, upload the .zip to BMBF on the upload tab of the web interface.

 ## Custom Song Support
-Customs in Multiplayer requires [MultiQuestensions](https://github.com/Goobwabber/MultiQuestensions)
+Customs in multiplayer requires [MultiQuestensions](https://github.com/Goobwabber/MultiQuestensions)

 ## Special Thanks
 Special thanks to [Sc2ad](https://github.com/Sc2ad) for helping me debug this.